-This is our best value package for beginners, it includes 3 months of:
+This is our best value package for beginners, one semester of:

 - Unlimited in-person Tai Chi Basics TRAINING

 - Unlimited Qi Gong Health & Vitality practice classes – exercises that combine meditation, breathing, stretching, and calisthenics to promote health and vitality

 - Unlimited Tai Chi Fitness practice classes – different exercises based on tai chi techniques are practiced to provide a well-rounded whole body strengthening and cardio workout

 Tai Chi Basics Once a Week

 If you are able to attend only one class per week, this is the package to start with, it includes:

 - 12 sessions of Tai Chi Basics training